andrew-gatchalian/andrew-gatchalian/README.md

 ## 🚀 Projects & Activities

+- **Pneumonia Detection**, (Spring 2024)
+Developed a TensorFlow-based neural network for classifying pneumonia in chest x-rays with up to 90% accuracy to enhance diagnostic precision in medical imaging.

 - **Predicting Adoption Success in Animal Shelters**, (Winter 2024) Utilized Python and R to analyze and model data, aiming to improve adoption rates in shelters.